 Booth could benefit from supplementing this non-traditional driving package with the ability to convert on runners/floaters.
 Booth has taken only seven such attempts this season.
 To his credit, runners/floaters are not particularly efficient shots relative to restricted area or three-point attempts, however, adding them to his arsenal as a potential situational counter to help-side rim protection would be valuable at the next level.

 Booth’s appeal as a 2019 NBA Draft prospect is driven by his reliability and lack of glaring weaknesses.
 Booth has big game experience playing in an off-ball, low usage roll alongside NBA talent, and has now supplemented that with lead guard pick-and-roll decision-making acumen.
 Booth’s well-rounded game, intelligence, and leadership intangibles give him a chance to eventually stick as a rotation combo guard in the NBA.
-As an older prospect with injury history, his chances of being drafted are relatively slim, but Booth’s ability to seamlessly integrate into his projected NBA role and contribute immediately to winning gives him a good case to be considered for a two-way contract.
+As an older prospect with injury history, his chances of being drafted are relatively slim, but Booth’s ability to seamlessly integrate into his role and contribute to winning make him a viable UDFA candidate.

 *Stats courtesy of Synergy Sports and Sports-Reference.com